tonyzhao668/adventure/README.md

 Adventure
 This is a team work started 26/01/21.
-The target of the team work is to present on 06/02/21 the correlation between Population growth and Employment/Unemployment rate in Aystralia during 2012 to 2018.
+The target of the team work is to present on 06/02/21 the correlation between Population growth and Employment/Unemployment rate in Australia during 2012 to 2018.

 The adventure team has 5 members:
 Aroosa:
 Mara Venables:Australian population vs underemployment by some of major occupation/industries Nooshin Kooshyar:
-Adeniyi:
-Tony Zhao: Australian population vs employment analysis over states/territories
+Adeniyi:Population vs Average hours worked annuly between, 2012 and 2018, with 2012 as the base year Tony Zhao: Australian population vs employment analysis over states/territories

 Employment 2012 -2018 vs Underemployment: